 I have been pondering some items related to electric cars and autonomous cars, and in particular how messy even the automotive press treats these subjects.

 Which is point one.
-While the development of electric cars is expanding seemingly in tandem with electric cars, they are in fact separate and distinct.
+While the development of autonomous cars is expanding seemingly in tandem with electric cars, they are in fact separate and distinct.
 More on that later.

 The release of the Tesla Model 3 seems to be at the heart of the current news wave.
 So, while I love the direction that Tesla is taking the automobile industry and what I’ve seen of the Model 3, let’s remember that it is just a car.
 Four wheels, a steering wheel, a pedal or pedals, seating for a driver and passengers, etc. In the end, it’s just a car!
 The propulsion system is the only real change.
 The advantage with the Model 3 or any electric car is that an owner gets to leave home every day with a full tank of fuel.